ajay-barkade/ytdownloadertk/README.md

 # ytdownloadertk

-simple gui based youtube downloader
+* Simple gui based youtube downloader created using tkinter library.

-You can download youtube vidoes of different resolutions of your choice
+* Download video in just one click.
+* Supports multiple resolutions to download from.

-It supports audio download as well
+* Supports audio download as well.